HJS22 HARDWARE

 - every TTL chip is soldered on his own PCB.

 - each PCB is inserted in a 18 pins connector.
-I had to make these PCB's myself.
+I had to etch these PCB's myself.

 Pin 1 till 14 or 16 of the TTL chip was connected with pin 1 -14/16 of the connector.